SimonCoste/SimonCoste.github.io/posts/flowmatching.md

 Gathering the two yields the formula.
 @@

 Formula \eqref{velocity_gaussian} tells us (once again!) that the only thing that matters given the choice of $\alpha_t, \sigma_t$ is the knowledge of the score $\nabla \ln p_t$.
-How this score was learnt is actually a secondary problem: we don't care if the learning was done in a diffusion framework or whatever.
-When we have it, we can plug it in \eqref{velocity_gaussian} and sample.
+How this score was learnt is actually an independent problem: we don't care how the learning was done.
+When we have the score, we can plug it in \eqref{velocity_gaussian} and sample.

 By carefully looking at the derivations, we can see that there are one-to-one linear connections between